Image Source: TechTarget

 Image Source: StorageReview

-Midmarket NAS servers support storage capacity of up to 64 TB, which is comparatively lower than the enterprise-level NAS servers.
+Midmarket NAS servers support a storage capacity of up to 64 TB, which is comparatively lower than the enterprise-level NAS servers.

 - Consumer-Level NAS Server